Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

+### v3.0.13 - May, 04 2020
+* Fixed the issue that some symbols, for example, percent sign (%), could not be set to Pipeline Task variables correctly. [#313](https://github.com/Azure/AppConfiguration/issues/313)

 ### v2.0.11 - March, 24 2020
 * The Azure App Configuration pipeline task for the Azure DevOps is now generally available.
 * Added `FAQ` section to the [documentation](https://marketplace.visualstudio.com/items?itemName=AzureAppConfiguration.azure-app-configuration-task).